-The Early Learning Facilities program supports Washington’s commitment of developing additional high quality early learning opportunities for low-income children.
-The goal of this program is to enable Early Childhood Education Assistance Program (ECEAP) contractors and child care providers to expand, remodel, purchase, or construct early learning facilities and classrooms necessary to support state-funded early learning opportunities for low-income children.
+The Early Learning Facilities program supports Washington’s commitment of developing additional high quality early learning opportunities for children from low-income households.
+The program aims to help Early Childhood Education and Assistance Program (ECEAP) contractors and Working Connections Child Care (WCCC) subsidy providers to expand, remodel, purchase, or construct early learning facilities and classrooms.

 Commerce’s Early Learning Facilities Grant program consists of four parts: